 Townsend, M. Waring, P. and Lewington R. (2018) Concise Guide to the Moths of Great Britain and Ireland.
 British Wildlife Publication

-Page drafted by Steve Head
+Page drafted and compiled by Steve Head